whisthq/whist/main-webserver/docs/responsibilities.rst

 .. responsibilities.rst
-   An description of each of the Fractal web server's main responsibilities.
+   An description of each of the Fractal Webserver's main responsibilities.

-Webserver responsibilities
+Webserver Responsibilities
 ===========================

-The Fractal Webserver performs four main functions.
-It
+The Fractal Webserver performs three main functions:

 * Controls which users have access to which compute resources
-* makes sure we have enough compute for the user load we're seeing, by starting and stopping cloud instances
+* Makes sure we have enough compute for the user load we're seeing, by starting and stopping cloud instances
-* allows users to initiate application streams -- i.e. to start using the product.
+* Allows users to initiate application streams -- i.e. to start using Fractal

-Access control
+Access Control
 --------------

-For each access token that the web server receives, it must verify that the authenticated user is authorized to access the resources to which they are requesting access.
+For each access token that the Fractal Webserver receives, it must verify that the authenticated user is authorized to access the resources to which they are requesting access.
 For example, some Webserver resources are only accessible to Fractal subscribers, while others are only access to Fractal administrators.
 Access tokens are JWTs issued by an Auth0 tenant that takes care of user management and authentication.
 Each time the Webserver receives one of these access tokens, it uses the